- Alcohol denat is short for denatured alcohol which is an antifoaming and antimicrobial agent

-However, some common side effects of topical alcohol denat are skin dryness and irritation (often redness or itching).
-In the case of long term and consistent use, SD alcohol, particularly isopropyl alcohol, has also been found to disrupt the skin’s natural barrier, and increase water loss through the skin.
-This inevitably weakens the skin and leaves it vulnerable to damage.
+However, while considered safe, side effects are associated with use and include skin dryness, redness and itching.
+In the case of long term and consistent use, denatured alcohol, particularly isopropyl alcohol, has been found to disrupt the skin’s natural barrier and cause moisture loss.

 Should You Avoid Products with Alcohol Denat?

-In short, yes, but some skin types should be more cautious than others.
-While infrequent use should not pose any long term damage, the potential of alcohol denat to promote water loss in the skin and disturb the skin’s natural barrier means that it should be avoided by those with dry or sensitive skin in particular.
+In short, yes and especially when considering a product for long-term use.
+The potential of alcohol denat to promote water loss in the skin and disturb the skin’s natural barrier means that it should be avoided, especially for those with dry or sensitive skin.

-Alcohol denat finds its way into many cosmetic products, notably creams, lotions, serums, and toners.
-It functions as a solvent, it gives products an appealing texture, and leaves skin with a fresh feel by removing deep-seated oils.
+Alcohol denat is included in many skin cosmetic products, notably creams, lotions, serums and toners.
+It functions as a solvent, dries quickly, neutralizes oil and leaves skin with an appealing matte texture.

 While alcohol denat is certified as safe to use in cosmetics by the FDA, they are best to be avoided.
 All skin types are at risk of irritation—especially sensitive or dry skin—and long-term use can lead to skin damage.